woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.4.13 - 11/01/2016 =
+* Fix - Potential redirect loop when using 'unforce ssl' setting and a https home URL.
+* Fix - Escape option names when cleaning up sessions.

 = 2.4.12 - 9/12/2015 =
 * Fix - 4.4 - Permission error when editing attribute terms.